 - Having a paladin’s proficiency in all martial weapons means that wielding a longsword / katana is no issue either.
 However, in this case, I decided to arm him with both a naginata (glaive) and a daikyū (longbow).
 D&D Beyond allows me to customize mundane weapons and equipment with new names, while keeping the mechanics the same.

-- Shields were unheard of in Japanese medieval combat (focus was on lighter, more flexible armor), so for this character I might give him the Defense Fighting Style at level 2.
+- Shields were not used in medieval Japan, so to compensate I plan to give him the Defense Fighting Style at level 2.
 He uses chain armor for now, though I’ll probably upgrade to Splint later later.

 - For backstory, I gave him the soldier’s background, and backstory (reflecting history) that he comes from a rural, peasant background from a family that lived and worked on farmland owned by a powerful temple.
 A serf’s family.
 Recruited at a young age, he fought in a number of battles between his temple and a local warlored until the temple was destroyed.
 Now, Shinji is trying to atone for his part in the war, through adventuring in the wider world.